 Growing and observing thistles in your own garden will help you to identify them out in the field.

 Pasture thistle (C. pumilum), unlike field thistle, doesn’t produce very many flowers.
-I often see one large flower; sometimes up to three.
+I often see one large flower; sometimes up to three (but once there were twenty on a single plant!).
 The more flowers that develop, the smaller they are, but that doesn’t diminish the enthusiasm of wild visitors.

 When the Brights are collecting seed in the field they find low numbers of pasture thistle plants, possibly because the sites they visit are established meadows that haven’t experienced fire or other forms of disturbance in many years.
 Since thistles readily reseed in disturbed soils, a well-established garden may not be conducive to heavy self-sowing.